vbizzel/python-json-to-csv/README.md

 # python-json-to-csv
-Parsing JSON from JIRA API into a CSV file using a Python script
+Parsing JSON from JIRA API into a CSV file using a Python script current work in progress.

-It works but for some reason it wont write more than 14 entries in the csv file.
-If you run inside of python it will display as much as you want, but wont write that amount.
-Work in progress.
+Using JQL queries filter IR created date ranges with specific fields that I want to upload to a spreadsheet.

+test.py is a code dump of all research, alternate methods, and trying new ideas.
+Doesnt need to compile.